abhinav-kumar-singh/product-uploader/README.md

 ### 🖱️ Drag-and-Drop Implementation Acceleration
 - **Usage:** Used AI to explore different approaches for handling drag-and-drop uploads in React, particularly how to work with the File API.
 - **Impact:** Helped me quickly validate the core approach.
-I then built out the full solution, including mobile support, loading states, and image previews — which sped up delivery by about 50%.
+I then built out the full solution, including mobile support, and image previews — which sped up delivery by about 50%.

 ### ⚙️ Rspack Configuration
 - **Usage:** Helped scaffold a minimal Rspack setup with performance optimizations and tree-shaking.